KyoshiNoda/GamerShowcase/README.md

 # GamerShowcase

+GamerShowcase is a desktop application built with JavaFX & Firebase that enables users to explore information about various video games, mark their favorite games, and search for other users to discover their favorite games.

 <img width="781" alt="Screenshot 2023-12-10 at 9 10 40 PM" src="https://github.com/KyoshiNoda/GamerShowcase/assets/62672803/2f2a3f7b-908a-431b-899d-e5c17242c1f8">

-## Overview

-Gamershowcase is a desktop application built with JavaFX that enables users to explore information about various video games, mark their favorite games, and search for other users to discover their favorite games.

 ## View and favorite over 500,000+ games with Rawg API
 - **Game Viewing:** Explore details about any video game, including title, release date, genre, and more.